 (vi) Amount received from other company

-If a company has received any amount from some other company in the financial year, such amounts are outstanding loan.
+If a company has received any amount from some other company in the financial year, such amounts are outstanding loans.

 (vii) Amount received towards a subscription to any securities

-If a company receives any amount towards share application money or other securities, such amounts are outstanding loan.
-Below are different types of amounts receipts towards securities
+If a company receives any amount towards share application money or other securities, such amounts are outstanding loans.
+Below are different types of amounts receipts for securities

 (a)Any amount received towards a subscription to any securities inclusive of share application money. (b)Advance towards allotment of securities pending allotment